We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 No win, no fee medical negligence claims

-In many cases, we are able to represent our medical negligence clients on a no win, no fee basis, also known as a ‘conditional fee arrangement’.
+In many cases, our medical negligence solicitors in South Wales are able to represent clients on a no win, no fee basis, also known as a ‘conditional fee arrangement’.
 This means that you only pay us if we win a settlement for you, with our fees being based on a percentage of that settlement.
 That way, you never end up out of pocket.

 Alternatively, you may be able to fund your claim through a pre-existing insurance policy, if you have a policy that covers legal expenses.
 This is sometimes included as an optional extra with some home insurance policies, so is worth checking if this is part of your policy when considering making a claim.